Scientific Presentation and Communication (SE)

 Course

-183.502 SE2: Scientific Presentation and Communication, Elective Course for all Bachelor and master Studies of Computer Science
+183.502 SE2: Scientific Presentation and Communication, Elective Course for all bachelor and master Studies of Computer Science.
+This course can also be credited as Seminar on Computer Vision and Pattern Recognition.

-This seminar is given in English by Miriam Kathleen Carter (native American) and Robert Sablatnig in winter and summer terms.
+This seminar is given in English by Miriam Kathleen Carter (native American) and Robert Sablatnig in summer terms.

 Motivation for the Course